-Category of financial institution Maximum investment Highest quality UK and overseas financial institutions £5 million Other local authorities £3 million 100% owned subsidiaries of clearing banks £3 million Other F1/A rated banks and building societies £1.5 million
+Category of financial institution Maximum investment Highest quality UK and overseas financial institutions £5 million Group limits (institutions under common ownership) £8 million Other local authorities £3 million 100% owned subsidiaries of clearing banks £3 million Other F1/A rated banks and building societies £1.5 million

-At 31 March 2020 and 2021, the Authority held no short-term investments that were not classed as cash equivalents.
+At 31 March 2021 and 2022, the Authority held no short-term investments that were not classed as cash equivalents.
 These short-term, highly liquid financial instruments are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 The credit risks in investments have not changed since initial recognition.
 As the risk of default is considered to be negligible, the Authority has not estimated an amount of expected credit losses.
-At 31 March 2021, cash equivalents included £5.4m in call and deposit accounts with five institutions (31 March 2020 £5.8m with three institutions).
+At 31 March 2022, cash equivalents included £5.2m in call and deposit accounts with six institutions (31 March 2021 £5.4m with three institutions).

 The Authority does not generally allow credit to its debtors, and at 31 March 2021, there were no material trade debts more than three months past their due date.
-The impairment allowance of £3k was set with reference to specific debtors and individual debts, not on a formula basis.
+The impairment allowance of £1k was set with reference to specific debtors and individual debts, not on a formula basis.